TeamDominant/Wiki-mkdocs/docs/openwrt.md

 ## AdGuard Home
 ### [Installation](https://openwrt.org/docs/guide-user/services/dns/adguard-home#installation)

+!!! danger
+    AdGuard Home package is not compatible with SSClash package.
+It ruins the ssclash and won't let it work in most cases.

 Since 21.02, there is a official AdGuard Home package which can be installed through opkg.